-Ursuline Academy, founded in 1946, is an independent school rooted in the Catholic faith.
-We seek to prepare young women for higher education and for life by providing them with a rigorous college-preparatory education, a nurturing environment that supports character development, and an orientation toward service to others.
-These values were established centuries ago when Saint Angela Merici, a forward-thinking Italian religious educator and foundress of the Order of St. Ursula, dedicated her life to the education of young women.
-Hundreds of years later, we still believe in a world in which every young woman is empowered and supported to find her voice and be the best she can be for herself and in contribution to her community.
+The values of an Ursuline education were established centuries ago when Saint Angela Merici, a forward-thinking Italian religious educator and foundress of the Order of St. Ursula, dedicated her life to forming a company of young women engaged in bettering their communities.
+Hundreds of years later, we still believe in a world in which every young woman is empowered and supported to find her voice and be the best she can be for herself and in contribution to the world around her.

-The Serviam Shield is the emblem of loyalty known by Ursuline students throughout the world.
-The cross stands for faith, the foundation of all Christian action.
-The seven stars, representing Ursa Minor, are a reminder of our patroness, Saint Ursula, and stand for the seven guiding values of our Mission Statement: Soul, Scholarship, Spirituality, Sharing our Light, Sportsmanship, Solidarity and Serviam.
+The Serviam shield is the emblem of loyalty known by Ursuline students throughout the world.
+The cross stands for faith, the foundation of all Christian action, and the seven stars represent Ursa Minor, a reminder of Saint Ursula, our patroness and a source of inspiration for Saint Angela Merici.

 Some key facts

-28-acre campus that includes a 20-classroom school building with a gymnasium/auditorium, library and art studio; a Science Wing with state-of-the-art laboratories; playing fields, tennis courts and a fitness center.
+We boast a 28-acre campus that includes a 20-classroom school building with a multi-use space, library and art studio; a Science Wing with state-of-the-art laboratories; playing fields, tennis courts and a fitness center.
 The new Reynolds Family Athletic & Convocation Center opened in the fall of 2017.

 Average class size

-The Catholic faith is both a subject of academic study and the source of values at Ursuline Academy.
-The UA community is open to all faiths.
+Ursuline Academy operates under the sponsorship of the international network of Ursuline Sisters.
+As such, the Catholic faith is both a subject of academic study and a source of values .
+The Ursuline community welcomes students of all faiths.

 Accreditations and memberships